San Francisco 49ers vs. Minnesota Vikings NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Vikings stats and trends

-- In Minnesota's 10 games this season, it has six wins against the spread.

-- The Vikings have an against the spread record of 3-0 in their three games when underdogs by 3.5 points or more this season.
+- The Vikings have been underdogs by 3.5 points or more three times this year and have covered the spread every time.

-- Minnesota's games this year have gone over the total in five out of 10 opportunities (50%).
+- Minnesota has gone over the point total in 50% of its opportunities this year (five times over 10 games with a set point total).

-- When Minnesota scores more than 22.2 points, it is 6-1 against the spread and 4-3 overall.
+- Minnesota is 6-1 against the spread and 4-3 overall in games when it scores more than 22.2 points.

-- Minnesota is 5-2 against the spread and 5-2 overall when the team picks up more than 318.3 yards.
+- In games that Minnesota churns out more than 318.3 yards, the team is 5-2 against the spread and 5-2 overall.

-- The Vikings have turned the ball over six times, three fewer times than the 49ers have forced turnovers (9).

 Home and road insights